kdave/btrfs-progs/Documentation/Feature-by-version.rst

 5.18 - *removed balance ioctl v1*
         The support for ioctl BTRFS_IOC_BALANCE has been removed, superseded by BTRFS_IOC_BALANCE_V2m long time ago

+5.19 - subpage support pages > 4KiB
+        Metadata node size is supported regardless of the CPU page size (minimum size is 4KiB), data sectorsize is supported <= page size.
+        Additionally subpage also supports RAID56.

+5.19 - per-type background threshold for reclaim
+        Add sysfs tunable for background reclaim threshold for all block group types (data, metadata, system).